radektomasek/fm-product-preview-card-component/README.md

 I experimented a bit with responsive images, but realized this challenge might not be the best use-case for them and defaulted the solution to the standard background images.

+Based on some feedback I received in my previous challenge, **I put an empty description to the svg** as the one used in this project is just for decorative purpose.

 ### Built with

 - Semantic HTML5 markup